Sen. Click Bishop is man of the rush hour in Fairbanks

-Holding a handwritten sign with the words “Thank You” as he waved to morning commuters in Fairbanks, Sen. Click Bishop expressed his gratitude Wednesday to the voters who sent him back to the Alaska Legislature for another term.
+Holding a handwritten sign with the words “Thank You” as he waved to morning commuters in Fairbanks, Sen. Click Bishop expressed his gratitude Wednesday to the residents who voted to send him back to the Alaska Legislature for another term.

 Bishop, a Fairbanks Republican, has been holding court — albeit “traffic court” with constituents for 12 years — after every state election as well as to campaign for office.